Pope Benedict XVI's funeral led by his successor, Pope Francis, in a first for the Catholic Church

 "He was a great pope," said Father Calistus Kahale Kabindama, a priest who came all the way from Zambia to pay his respects.
 "He was a marvelous pope."

-Nothing may have defined Benedict XVI's tenure as the leader of the world's Catholics so clearly as its ending — marked by his majestic farewell flight over the Eternal City in a helicopter — after he became the first pope in more than 700 years to voluntarily resign.
+Nothing may have defined Benedict XVI's tenure as the leader of the world's Catholics so clearly as its ending — marked by his majestic farewell flight over the Eternal City in a helicopter — after he became the first pope in more than 700 years to resign voluntarily.

 Benedict said at the time that his mental and physical strength had deteriorated "to the extent that I have had to recognize my incapacity to fulfill the ministry entrusted to me."

-A naturally shy man, Benedict always said he had no ambitions to lead the world's 1.2 billion Catholics.
+A naturally shy man, Benedict always said he never had ambitions to lead the world's 1.2 billion Catholics.
 But he was chosen in 2005 to succeed Pope John Paul II.
-At 78, he took on the role as the oldest pope in nearly 30 years.
+At 78, he took on the role as the oldest pope in nearly 300 years.

 He entered the priesthood after World War II and rose to become a cardinal.
 In the powerful position as head of the Vatican's Congregation for the Doctrine of the Faith, he earned the nickname, "God's Rottweiler," as a rigid enforcer of church policy.
 It was a characterization his biographer, John Allen, said Ratzinger worked hard to change.